bennetde/nadesnipelib/README.md

 This is the backend library for parsing grenade lineups from Counter-Strike 2 replay files.
 It is separated in further sub-projects.

+The hosted frontend using WASM can be found here: https://bennet.me/nadesnipe/

 ## ./NadeSnipe

 The actual code of the library.